 Valerie, BSW, Clinical Supervisor Valerie has over 13 years experience in supporting individuals and families to overcome challenges in their lives, embrace their strengths and resiliencies, while envisioning their hopes and dreams for the future.
 She has raised 8 children and enjoys 21 grandchildren.
 Valerie is Metis and has worked extensively with Metis and First Nation people and understands the importance of cultural safety and competence.
 Her experience includes assisting others challenged with their relationships, poor mental health, addictions, grief, trauma/ intergenerational trauma, parenting, family violence and child protection involvement.

-Francisco is a clinical Psychologist from Chile, his native country.
+Francisco RPC, BA Psych is a clinical Psychologist from Chile, his native country.
 His experience is mostly in the fields of trauma, anxiety and depression.
-He encourages clients to discuss emotions and experiences, design personalized plans for meeting short and long-term goals and helps develop strategies to improve people’s lives.
+He encourages clients to discuss emotions and experiences, design personalized plans for meeting short and long-term goals and helps develop strategies to improve people's lives.
 He is empathetic, calm and maintains a positive attitude, always looking forward to helping people manage and overcome mental and emotional issues.
-He believes that promoting change on individuals has a positive community impact.
+He believes that promoting change in individuals has a positive community impact.

 Family Support Program

 A family counselling program that assists the whole household.
 Parents, teens and/or children.